bitwarden/help/_articles/directory-connector/directory-sync.md

     bwdc config gsuite.key <key>
     bwdc config okta.token <token>

-Additional configuration settings can be modified in the Bitwarden Directory Connector GUI application or by editing the `data.json` database file directly in your favorite text editor.
+Additional configuration settings can be modified in the Bitwarden Directory Connector desktop application or by editing the `data.json` database file directly in your favorite text editor.
 [Read more about shared data](#shared-data).

 {% note %}
-You should avoid opening or modifying the `data.json` database file while the Directory Connector GUI application or CLI executable is running.
+You should avoid opening or modifying the `data.json` database file while the Directory Connector desktop application or CLI executable is running.
 {% endnote %}

 ### Clear Cache Command